 A product that achieves primary effect through pharmacological, immunological or metabolic action is not considered as a medical device – this type of product is regulated by Norwegian Medicines Agency (legemiddelverket.no).

 Medical devices are defined in the Act of 12 January 1995 no 6 on medical devices § 3 and the Regulations of 15 December 2005 no 1690 on medical Devices § 1-5.
-The Norwegian Regulations on medical devices implements the three EU directives on medical devices in one text.
+The above regulation implements the three EU directives on medical devices in one text.

 Medical devices shall comply with the essential requirements given in the regulations and directives before the device can be CE m arked (see also Notified Body), as a confirmation that regulatory requirements are met.
 The way to CE marking depends on the risk classification of the device.